AdamMurray/StereoMatchingVectorPascal/JAVA_GUI_INTERFACE_IDEA.md

 amount of time on it.
 I need to get the main stuff done, and then write this in the spare time.
 It will, however, help my Java skills which will help get me a job probably, so it's a good thing to be working on.

+So what, in short, should the GUI do:

+* It should have a way for the user to select two images to be matched (and any issues handled, like checking if the file extension is appropriate, maybe keep it to whatever extension is used in the pictures I've been given by Cockshott.

+* It should find out and store the absolute paths of the image files selected.

+* It should use these paths to create a bash script (for Linux which is the first step) which will then pass the paths as parameters to the VP algorithm.

+* The VP algorithm should obviously be able to accept these paths as parameters and use them in order to load the correct images.

+* The GUI should be able to read the input stream from the VP algorithm, such as informative output written by the algorithm and data such as time taken to complete the algorithy, and display this in the GUI via a JTextArea, or similar.

+* The whole program should be packaged in such a way that it can be compiled as an application and run in a standalone fashion.

 So, what should the GUI have:

 * A menu bar at the top, with the following items; exit, ...